Transpirational cooling (biological)

 Transpirational cooling is the cooling provided as plants transpire water.
+Excess heat generated from solar radiation is damaging to plant cells and thermal injury occurs during drought or when there is rapid transpiration which produces wilting.
 Green vegetation contributes to moderating climate by being cooler than adjacent bare earth or constructed areas.
 As plant leaves transpire they use energy to evaporate water aggregating up to a huge volume globally every day.

-An individual tree transpiring 100 litres of water is equivalent to a cooling power of 70 kWh.
+An individual tree can transpire hundreds of liters of water per day.
+For every 100 liters of water transpired, the tree then cools by 70 kWh.
 Urban heat island effects can be attributed to the replacement of vegetation by constructed surfaces.
 Deforested areas reveal a higher temperature than adjacent intact forest.
 Forests and other natural ecosystems support climate stabilisation.

-The Earth’s energy budget reveals pathways to mitigate climate change using our knowledge of the efficacy of how plants cool and moderating Western approaches with proven indigenous and traditional sources of knowledge.

 Transpiration and cooling

-Evapotranspiration is the combined processes moving water from the earth’s surface into the atmosphere.
+Evapotranspiration is the combined processes moving water from the earth's surface into the atmosphere.
 Transpiration is the movement of water through a plant and out of its leaves and other aerial parts into the atmosphere.
 This movement is driven by solar energy.
 In the tallest trees, such as Sequoia sempervirens, the water rises well over 100 metres from root-tip to canopy leaves.
 Such trees also exploit evaporation to keep the surface cool.
 Water vapour from evapotranspiration mixed with air moves upwards to the point of saturation and then, helped by the emissions of cloud condensation nuclei, forms clouds.
 Each gram molecule (mole) of condensing water will bring about a marked 1200-fold plus reduction in volume.The simultaneous release of latent heat will drive air from below to fill the partial vacuum.
 The energy required for the surrounding air to move in is readily calculated from the small (one-fifteenth of latent heat) reduction in temperature.

 A small amount of that water transpired is used for growth and metabolism.
 Photosynthesis takes place in the cells of plants and other organisms such as algae, that contain chlorophyll.
 This process uses the radiant energy from the sun to split water molecules into hydrogen and oxygen that when combined with the carbon sourced from carbon dioxide, produces sugars.
 Photosynthesis is therefore the basis of almost all food production and produces oxygen as a byproduct.